 There isn't much wrong with the standard of build, either.
 The materials are either soft-touch or have a weighty, substantial feel to them, and there aren't many sharp edges to be found by roaming fingers.

 The range opens with the SE, but far from having an entry-level feel, its level of equipment is very generous indeed.
 Sat nav is standard, part of an 8.8-inch 'touch control' display which is intended to echo the operating principles of a smartphone, with selectable 'tiles' for commonly used features.

 Dual-zone climate control, DAB radio, cruise control and rear parking sensors are all standard, as are 17-inch alloy wheels.
 These grow to 18 inches on the Sport, which also gains LED ambient interior lighting, LED headlamps and foglamps, sports front seats and a gloss-black finish to the exterior trim.

 The M Sport looks far more aggressive, with an aerodynamic bodykit inspired by BMW's high-performance M division.
 It sits slightly lower, on sports suspension and big 19-inch alloy wheels.
-M logos brighten the door sill finishers as well as the remote key, while special upholstery includes the use of Alcantara suede and yellow or blue highlighting, with a contrasting black headlining.
+M logos brighten the door sill finishers as well as the remote key, while special upholstery includes the use of Dakota leather and yellow or blue highlighting, with a contrasting black headlining.
 The front seats are heated and M Sport buyers get a different multifunction steering wheel.

 Every BMW driver can make use of the BMW Connected app for Android or Apple phones.
 It enables you to communicate with your car to activate certain features remotely – you can check the fuel level, for instance, and operate the central locking.
-It also provides location services and provide walking directions from your parking space to your destination.
+It also provides location services and walking directions from your parking space to your destination.